What are your main responsibilities or activities in your current position?

 Did you have any breaks in your education?

 When I was doing my MA, I was training for and going on some high-altitude climbing expeditions.
 After my MA, I was busy with pre-requisites for med school, but took a couple of semesters off for some longer expeditions.
 These breaks were planned, and the time off was welcome.
 I was also able to use the time off regular studies to start my own charity, 7-Dollar-Lives, which was an effort to raise money for malaria-fighting mosquito nets for Africa.
 The inspiration had come from my travels, and I decided to sell all of my possessions and donate all of the proceeds, to try and inspire others to donate as well.
 The whole process of selling everything/having nothing may not have helped my career directly, but it made me a better person.
 And all of the traveling involved in these expeditions surely made me a better physician, if only by broadening my horizons, and allowing me to better relate to my patients.
-All told, I’m sure I’m better off for these breaks in terms of personal development, and I can’t think of any substantial benefit to graduating a year sooner.
+All told, I’m sure I’m better off for these breaks in terms of personal development.

 How did you find out about/obtain your current position?

 I got interested in medicine after reading an article about how understaffed for doctors the military was at one point, which was during our involvement in Afghanistan.
-I thought, no matter my view on foreign politics, these people were willing to put their lives on the line for their country and what they felt was the right thing to do.
+I thought, no matter my view on foreign policy, these people were willing to put their lives on the line for their country and what they felt was the right thing to do.
 The more I thought about it, the more I realized this was something I could help with, and something that really appealed to me at the same time.
 And now we’re short on physicians again, so have a look at https://forces.ca/en/career/medical-officer